0cjs/hwdev/README.md

 Projects:
 - [`drom`]: Ideas for a diode-ROM board.
+- [`floppy-head-protector`]: PCB-only project to build a template to cut out cardboard head travel protectors for 5.25" floppy diskette drives.
 - [`kp25tk`]: Configurable 25-key parallel keypad, with additional reset
   button and slide switch.
 The primary use is as a hex keypad interface to trainer boards, but it can serve a wide variety of purposes.